 Professional Resume/CV

-PhD candidate and independent consultant with 9 years of experience working in gender, health, and development.
-My strengths include designing qualitative research methods that are trauma-informed and attend to the specialized needs and vulnerabilities of survivors of sexual violence; providing ethnographic and practitioner expertise on the gender components of international development and global health projects; and integrating a culturally sensitive approach to programmatic design, implementation and evaluation.
-I have primarily worked on areas related to gender-based violence (GBV), sexual and reproductive health (SRH), HIV/AIDS, women and girls education, and mental health, in addition to training as a rape crisis advocate and community educator.
-I’ve served in a research and consulting capacity for USAID and UNICEF (through my work with the International Center for Research on Women), in addition to working with partners at the World Bank, the WHO and DFID through the Global Women’s Institute.
+Emma independent consultant and researcher with over 10 years of experience working in gender, health, and development.
+Her strengths include designing qualitative research methods that are trauma-informed and attend to the specialized needs and vulnerabilities of survivors of sexual violence; providing ethnographic and practitioner expertise on the gender components of international development and global health projects; and integrating a culturally sensitive approach to programmatic design, implementation and evaluation.
+She has primarily worked on areas related to gender-based violence (GBV), sexual and reproductive health (SRH), HIV/AIDS, women and girls education, and mental health, in addition to training as a rape crisis advocate and community educator.
+She has served in a research and consulting capacity for USAID and UNICEF (through my work with the International Center for Research on Women), in addition to working with partners at the World Bank, the WHO and DFID through the Global Women’s Institute.

 Education